lucasfzhou/titans-ml/README.md

 # titans
 Tool for the development and deployment of TensorFlow EfficientNet computer vision models.

+NOTE: This is a recreation of the course project based on initial instructions, group project, and provided example solution.

 ## Installation
 ### 1. Create and Activate Virtual Environment
 Follow [this guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for any venv.